cargath/cargath.github.io/_posts/2018-03-26-Schroedingers-Completion-Handler.md

 ## Error handling in Objective-C

-URLSession isn't the only class that does this, it's all over Foundation and UIKit.
+`URLSession` isn't the only class that does this, it's all over `Foundation` and `UIKit`.
 The underlying implementation of these frameworks is still Objective-C, and was designed around the languages weird way of dealing with errors.
-Functions take an NSError pointer as an inout parameter, which can be checked after the function returns.
-By convention, these functions also return a boolean value, indicating whether the NSError pointer needs to be checked.
+Functions take an `NSError` pointer as an inout parameter, which can be checked after the function returns.
+By convention, these functions also return a boolean value, indicating whether the `NSError` pointer needs to be checked.
 From Apple's [documentation](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/ErrorHandling/ErrorHandling.html):

 ```objc
 NSError *anyError;